 Science proclaims Beetroot as a Performance Booster

 If you are fresh in the morning and start the day with a homemade freshly squeezed juice – then it is a good idea to add beets.
 Studies show that nature’s best source when it comes to increasing physical performance is beetroot juice.
-The juice streamlines your oxygen consumption during training, and this means that you can train at the same level, but keep the intensity for a longer time – or you can intensify the work out because your muscles use the oxygen more efficiently.
+The juice streamlines your oxygen consumption during training, and this means that you can train at the same level, but keep the intensity for a longer time – or you can intensify the workout because your muscles use the oxygen more efficiently.

 The natural source for increasing physical performance

 Does nature have an answer to doping?
 How does it work?
 Why does it work?
-The simple answer is that your body needs more Oxygen, so make you preform better.
+The simple answer is that your body needs more Oxygen, so make you perform better.
 When you train and improve your results, it is because your body becomes better at supplying oxygen to the muscles.
-Your lungs become able to take greater breaths, your heart rate and blood circulation are enhanced and your body even begins to produce more red blood cells to increase its oxygen carrying capacity.
+Your lungs become able to take greater breaths, your heart rate and blood circulation are enhanced and your body even begins to produce more red blood cells to increase its oxygen-carrying capacity.
 It’s all about transporting oxygen ‘units’ to the cells in the muscles.

 But the energy level, the raw energy output per.
 ‘Oxygen unit’ always stays the same – no matter who you are and what you do.
 You can train the body to send more oxygen, but not to utilize the oxygen more efficiently… or that is what we thought until we started investigating the capabilities of beetroot.

 When using beet juice daily:

 • Athletes could run, cycle and train at the same level as before, but consume less oxygen